backbone-paginator/backbone.paginator/README.md

   );
 ```

-Also note that the levenshtein plugin should be loaded and enabled using the ```useLevenshteinPlugin``` variable.
+Also note that the Levenshtein plugin should be loaded and enabled using the ```useLevenshteinPlugin``` variable.
-Last but not less important: Performing Levenshtein comparison returns the ```distance``` between to strings.
-It won't let you *search* lenghty text.
+Last but not less important: performing Levenshtein comparison returns the ```distance``` between two strings.
+It won't let you *search* lengthy text.
 The distance between two strings means the number of characters that should be added, removed or moved to the left or to the right so the strings get equal.
 That means that comparing "Something" in "This is a test that could show something" will return 32, which is bigger than comparing "Something" and "ABCDEFG" (9).
-Use levenshtein only for short texts (titles, names, etc).
+Use Levenshtein only for short texts (titles, names, etc).

 * **Collection.doFakeFilter(filterFields, filterWords)** - returns the models count after fake-applying a call to ```Collection.setFilter```.